 In 1958 the Italian-born carmaker Amédée Gordini took the helm at our motorsport division.
 One of his creations, the legendary Renault 8 Gordini, was to become a symbol of success for an entire generation of drivers, excelling in rallies, hill races and track events.
 The huge popularity of the car led in 1966 to the creation of the Renault 8 Gordini Cup, today considered as the very first single-brand championship.

 To mark the launch of the Renault 12 Gordini, Gordini owners came together in droves for the “G Day” at the Paul Ricard track on July 18 and 19, 1970.
-The spirit of unity shown on that occasion is perpetuated today by World Series by Renault events.
+The spirit of unity shown on that occasion is perpetuated today by Renault Sport " Passion days ".

 The Renault Formula came into being at the same time, with the first cars powered by the Renault 12 Gordini engine.
 The debut Renault Formula championship in France was held in 1971.